 A growing number of companies is using React Native to develop their apps with the likes of Facebook, Instagram, Tesla, Airbnb and Walmart paving the way.

 Differences in structure

 React Native is based on the ReactJS library.
 In React you build your UI with components.
 Each component controls its own state.
-The arrangement/composition of these components eventually becomes your UI.
+The composition of these components eventually becomes your UI.

-The UI elements in the code are generic/platform-agnostic as well as their styling but they are rendered as native views.
+The UI elements in the code and their styling are platform-agnostic but they are rendered as native views.
 This enables you to reuse a great portion of your code and at the same time create a UI that meets Android/iOS guidelines for style and follows the best practices for each platform.

 As the result the user experience in React Native apps is close to that of native apps and performance is better than in most HTML5 and Hybrid mobile apps.